heyzgj/lumi/README.md

 ## Requirements
 - Node.js 20+
 - Chrome 115+
-- At least one CLI: Codex CLI and or Claude Code
+- At least one CLI: Codex CLI and/or Claude Code

 ## Quick Start
 1. **Clone the repository**